Clairvoyant scheduling of random walks: Glossary

 \item[$\lg$] The lower base of our double exponents.
 Fixed as $2^{1/2}$ in Definition~\ref{def:lg-def}.

 \item[$\slopeincr$] Constant used in the definition of $\slb_{k+1}$ and in some bounds.
 Fixed as $500$ in Definition~\ref{def:f-g}.

 \item[$\m$] Number of elements of the complete graph where the random walk takes place, or equivalently, the number of colors in the color percolation model.
-Lower-bounded by $1/\tub_{1}+1$ in Example~\ref{xmp:base} which serves as the base case $\cM^{1}$.
+Lower-bounded by $1/\tub_{1}+1$ in Example~\ref{xmp:base} which serves as the base case $\cM^{1}$; later $\tub_{1}$ is chosen to make this lower bound exact.

 \item[$\cM^{k}$] Mazery of level $k$.

 \item[$\p(\r)$] Probability upper bound of a barrier of rank $\r$.
 Fixed as $\p(\r) = \aux_{2} \r^{-\aux_{1}} \lg^{-\r}$ in~\eqref{eq:wall-prob}.

 \item[$\p(\r,l)$] Supremum of the probabilities of any barrier of rank $\r$ and length $l$ starting at a given point.
 Depends on the mazery, but the conditions require $\sum_{l}\p(\r,l)\le\p(\r)$, where the function $\p(\r)$ is fixed.